tomohiro-dev/tomohiro-dev/README.md

 PHP, Laravel, Python, AWS CDK

 ## Interests
+- Highly interested in backend development.
+- Passionate about building and operating serverless infrastructure.
+  - Specialized in using AWS CDK for infrastructure as code.
-Currently I'm interested in TypeScript, Next.js, Astro and RUST.
+- Currently I'm interested in TypeScript, Next.js, Astro and RUST.

 ## Likes
 Coding, Reading books, Marketing, Writing, and Lifting weights like a body builder :)